 Traditional RNAi methods for gene knockdown in mammalian cells involved the use of synthetic RNA duplexes consisting of two unmodified 21-mer oligonucleotides annealed together to form short/small interfering RNAs (siRNAs).
-Invitrogen[TM] Silencer[TM] Select siRNA and Stealth RNAi[TM] siRNA improve upon these traditional duplexes by using proprietary chemical modifications to ensure better RNAi results.
-For more information, see thermofisher.com/sirna.
+Life Technologies[TM], Silencer[®] Select siRNA and Stealth RNAi[TM] siRNA improve upon these traditional duplexes by using proprietary chemical modifications to ensure better RNAi results.
+For more information, see www.lifetechnologies.com/sirna.

-Silencer Select siRNAs are available for all human, mouse, and rat gene targets in the RefSeq database.
+- Silencer[®] siRNAs are Ambion[®]-designed siRNAs available for all human, mouse, and rat gene targets in the RefSeq database.
 These siRNAs are designed for maximum potency and specificity using a highly effective and extensively tested algorithm.
-Each siRNA is synthesized to the highest quality standards and is provided with full sequence information.

-Stealth RNAi siRNA molecules are chemically modified, blunt-ended, 25-mer double-stranded duplexes that are recognized by the RNA-induced silencing complex (RISC) to mediate inhibition of a target gene.
-Proprietary chemical modifications allow Stealth RNAi siRNA to overcome many in vivo-specific obstacles, allowing effectiveness and stability in in vivo applications.

-Silencer Select siRNAs are the best-performing siRNAs for in vitro studies, and are available in a variety of formats including preplated collections and custom libraries to simplify screening experiments.
+Each siRNA is synthesized to the highest quality standards and is provided with full sequence information. - Stealth RNAi[TM] siRNA molecules are chemically modified, blunt-ended, 25-mer double-stranded duplexes that are recognized by the RNA-induced silencing complex (RISC) to mediate inhibition of a target gene.
+Proprietary chemical modifications allow Stealth RNAi[TM] siRNA to overcome many in vivo-specific obstacles, allowing effectiveness and stability in in vivo applications. - Silencer[®] Select siRNAs are the best-performing siRNAs for in vitro studies, and are available in a variety of formats including preplated collections and custom libraries to simplify screening experiments.
 They are up to 100-fold more potent than other siRNAs (modified and unmodified), allowing a higher percentage of "on-target" phenotypes.

-miRNA mimics and inhibitors
+Silencer® siRNA Stealth RNAi [TM] siRNA Silencer® Select siRNA Potency 100 nM recommended concentration 20 nM recommended concentration 5 nM recommended concentration Target specificity Moderate High Highest Innate immune response Low Minimized through chemical modifications Minimized through chemical modifications Molecular format Unmodified 21-bp duplex with overhangs Modified 25-bp duplex with no overhangs LNA modified 21-bp duplex with overhangs Coverage Coding RNA Coding RNA Coding and non-coding RNA Target species Human, mouse, rat (Other species: use custom tool) Human, mouse, rat (Other species: use custom tool) Human, mouse, rat (Other species: use custom tool) Custom design tool Custom Silencer® siRNA Custom Stealth RNAi [TM] siRNA Custom Silencer® Select siRNA Notes Cost-effective siRNA Good knock-down, low off-target effects Highest knock-down, lowest off-target effects miRNA mimics and inhibitors

-Analyses of miRNA function are performed using strategies that are similar to those used for protein-coding genes.
-Transfecting cultured cells with miRNA mimics can help identify gain-of-function phenotypes; down-regulation or inhibition experiments using Invitrogen[TM] miRNA inhibitors can be conducted to identify loss-of-function phenotypes.
+Analyses of miRNA function are performed using strategies that are similar to those used for protein-encoding genes.
+Transfecting cultured cells with miRNA mimics can help identify gain-of-function phenotypes; down-regulation or inhibition experiments using miRNA inhibitors can be conducted to identify loss-of-function phenotypes.
 The combination of up-regulation and down-regulation can be used to identify genes and cellular processes that are regulated by specific miRNAs.

-- Invitrogen[TM] Pre-miR[TM] miRNA Precursors are small, chemically modified, double-stranded RNA molecules that are similar, but not identical, to siRNAs, and are designed to mimic endogenous mature miRNAs. - Invitrogen[TM] mirVana[TM] miRNA Mimics are small, chemically modified double-stranded RNAs that mimic endogenous miRNAs and enable miRNA functional analysis by up-regulation of miRNA activity.
-These molecules are more specific than their predecessors due to inactivation of the star strand by proprietary chemical modifications. mirVana miRNA Mimics are available individually or as libraries. - Invitrogen[TM] Anti-miR[TM] miRNA Inhibitors are chemically modified, single-stranded nucleic acids designed to specifically bind to and inhibit endogenous miRNAs. - Invitrogen[TM] mirVana[TM] miRNA Inhibitors are small, chemically modified, single-stranded RNA molecules designed to specifically bind to and inhibit endogenous miRNA molecules and enable miRNA functional analysis by down-regulation of miRNA activity.
-They have the highest potency in vitro inhibition at the lowest miRNA inhibitor concentration of available miRNA mimics. mirVana miRNA Inhibitors are available individually or as libraries.
+- Ambion[®] Pre-miR[TM] miRNA Precursors are small, chemically-modified double-stranded RNA molecules that are similar, but not identical, to siRNAs, and are designed to mimic endogenous mature miRNAs. - mirVana[TM] miRNA Mimics are small, chemically modified double-stranded RNAs that mimic endogenous miRNAs and enable miRNA functional analysis by up-regulation of miRNA activity.
+These molecules are more specific than their predecessors due to inactivation of the star strand by proprietary chemical modifications. mirVana[TM] miRNA Mimics are available individually or as libraries - Ambion[®] Anti-miR[TM] miRNA Inhibitors are chemically modified, single-stranded nucleic acids designed to specifically bind to and inhibit endogenous miRNAs. - mirVana[TM] miRNA Inhibitors are small, chemically modified single-stranded RNA molecules designed to specifically bind to and inhibit endogenous miRNA molecules and enable miRNA functional analysis by down-regulation of miRNA activity.
+They have the highest potency in vitro inhibition at the lowest miRNA inhibitor concentration of available miRNA mimics. mirVana[TM] miRNA Inhibitors are available individually or as libraries.